 ISO 20022 also provides a number of other benefits, such as alignment with our data model for other messages (e.g. CHAPS messaging and cross-border services) and the potential to use better, more structured data.

-In the long term, for payment systems operators that make use of multilateral net settlement services in multiple jurisdictions, either currently or in the future (e.g. an international operator such as Visa), there will efficiency benefits from using a common message type for issuing instructions to the settlement service provider in each currency, rather than creating / using a different proprietary message format for each jurisdiction.
+In the long term, for payment systems operators that make use of multilateral net settlement services in multiple jurisdictions, either currently or in the future (e.g. an international operator such as Visa), there will be efficiency benefits from using a common message type for issuing instructions to the settlement service provider in each currency, rather than creating / using a different proprietary message format for each jurisdiction.

 Adoption scenario: